NoEndsNoGains/End-Of-Conflict/STRESS-TESTING.md

 ## 4.1 Stress Test: Competing Legitimate Goods

+1. stories, symbols

+Classic fables:
+	∙	Two goats on a bridge - neither will yield, both fall off.
+The prank: everyone gets a tiny goat.
+	∙	Dog with a bone seeing its reflection, fighting itself.
+Mirror reveal in the trunk.
+Trickster tales:
+	∙	Coyote stories - he always thinks he’s winning until the joke’s on him ∙	Anansi the spider - weaves everyone into his trick ∙	Raven - steals the sun/light, chaos follows
+Visual paradoxes:
+	∙	Duck-rabbit illusion - “Which do you see?”
+Both sides are right.
+Both sides are wrong.
+	∙	The impossible triangle - the conflict can’t actually exist ∙	Yin-yang - you can’t remove one side without destroying both Religious absurdity:
+	∙	Tower of Babel - suddenly no one understands anyone ∙	Solomon’s baby - threaten to cut it in half, truth emerges The Sneetches - stars on, stars off, until nobody remembers what the fight was about

+The Stories & Symbols:
+	∙	Two goats on a bridge (neither yields, both fall)
+	∙	Dog fighting its own reflection
+	∙	Coyote trickster tales
+	∙	Anansi the spider
+	∙	Raven steals the sun
+	∙	Duck-rabbit illusion
+	∙	Impossible triangle
+	∙	Yin-yang
+	∙	Tower of Babel
+	∙	Solomon’s baby
+	∙	The Sneetches (stars on/off)
+	∙	Rabbit flags (your image)
+What they all have in common:
+The conflict destroys itself.
+Or never existed in the first place.
+Either:
+	1. Fighting yourself - the enemy is you, a reflection, an illusion
+	2. Fighting over nothing - the distinction was meaningless all along
+	3. The trickster laughs - someone orchestrated the conflict to expose its stupidity
+	4. Both sides lose by winning - the victory is the defeat The deepest thread: the resolution isn’t compromise or victory - it’s realizing the frame was wrong.
+You don’t solve the goat problem by one goat winning.
+You solve it by not being on that bridge.
+Or by realizing you’re both goats.

 **Scenario:** Two parents in a divorce both want primary custody.
 Neither has done anything wrong.
 Both love the child.
 Both are good parents.

 | Stage | What happens |